wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 <img data-name="lux" src="https://picsum.photos/200" />
 ```

-In this example, we just wanted to attach a piece of metadata to each of the images.
+In this example, we wanted to attach a piece of metadata to each of the images.

 If you want to attach metadata or something to an element that does not have any sort of standard attribute like a name attribute, then you can use `data-` anything.

 For example: `data-dog`, `data-name`, `data-description` are all valid data attributes.

 That will allow you to attach metadata to an element.

 ![](@attachment/Clipboard_2020-02-24-19-40-52.png) 9:12

-Let's say we want to grab the image with the custom class and access the data attributes on that image.
-You might think we do something liek this
+Let's say we wanted to grab the image with the class of `custom` and access the data attributes on that image.

+You might mistakenly think we do something like this 👇

 ```js
 const custom = document.querySelector('.custom');
 console.log(custom.data);
 ```

-However, that will give us undefined.
-If you want to access the data attributes on the element you would call `dataset` like so:
+However, that will not work, and will return `undefined`.

+If you want to access the data attributes on the element you would call `dataset` like so 👇

 ```js
 const custom = document.querySelector('.custom');